eeshansrivastava89/weather-app/README.md

 *   Retrieves 90 days of historical data from that station
 *   Processes NOAA's data format (converting units as needed)
 *   Displays the processed data in the table
-*   Falls back to simulated data if any step fails

 **Data processing:**